WinVector/replyr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-It comes as a bit of a shock when [R](https://cran.r-project.org) `dplyr` users switch from using a `tbl` implementation based on R in-memory `data.frame`s to one based on a remote database or service.
+It comes as a bit of a shock for [R](https://cran.r-project.org) [`dplyr`](https://CRAN.R-project.org/package=dplyr) users when they switch from using a `tbl` implementation based on R in-memory `data.frame`s to one based on a remote database or service.
 A lot of the power and convenience of the `dplyr` notation is hard to maintain with these more restricted data service providers.
 Things that work locally can't always be used remotely at scale.
-It is emphatically not yet the case that one can practice with `dplyr` in one modality and hope to move to another back-end without significant debugging and work-arounds. `replyr` attempts to provide a few helpful work-arounds.
+It is emphatically not yet the case that one can practice with `dplyr` in one modality and hope to move to another back-end without significant debugging and work-arounds.
+The [`replyr`](https://github.com/WinVector/replyr) package attempts to provide a few helpful work-arounds.

 <a href="https://www.flickr.com/photos/42988571@N08/18029435653" target="_blank"><img src="18029435653_4d64c656c8_z.jpg"> </a>